 After the lecture patients break out into small process groups lead by their respective counselor.

-After lunch patients participate in the Life Stages groups as well as activities with our full-time recreational therapist who helps them learn how to have fun without using drugs or alcohol.
+After lunch patients participate in a therapy track determined by personized treatment plan as well as activities with our full-time recreational therapist who helps them learn how to have fun without using drugs or alcohol.

 During breaks, patients complete 12-Step work and therapeutic assignments, write letters, play sports on our basketball and volleyball courts, or get creative through coloring or bracelet making.
 On a weekly basis, patients earn the ability to go on an outing.

 At Wilmington Treatment Center, patients have a voice in their own recovery experience.
 A patient advocacy committee made up of elected patients meets with our directors once a week to discuss issues at our treatment center and make recommendations.
-“Fun Fridays” – a time when patients choose a special meal – was invented by patients with past favorites including a taco bar, ice cream social and cupcake day.
+There is also a patient advocate on site who is available to help with special needs or issues.

 Patients gather for dinner around 5:00 p.m.
-Meals are planned by our dietician in accordance with the American Heart Association guidelines, and include a variety of options ranging from soup and salad to steak and potatoes.
-Though the food is enjoyable, the highlight of mealtime is our cheerful kitchen staff that is always looking to brighten patients’ days with a song and dance.
+Meals are planned by our dietician in accordance with a healthy lifestyle and include a variety of options ranging from soup and salad to steak and potatoes.

 In the evening patient’s attend on-campus AA/NA meetings and enjoy a few minutes of quiet time before lights out at 11:00 p.m.

 On weekends, family and friends are welcome to visit our drug rehab center and learn about the disease model of addiction and how they can best care for themselves and their loved one during treatment.
 Patients can also earn off-site family visits.
-Clinical programming on weekends includes gender groups and Life Stages, as well as recreation therapy, in addition to the family program.
+Clinical programming on weekends includes gender groups and Life Stages, as well as recreation therapy.

 A peer lead group welcoming all new patients from the previous day and saying goodbye to all patients that are scheduled to discharge for the upcoming day.